wrightmat/wrightmat.github.io/obsidian/dnd/other/Draconic Prophesy.md

 If anyone were able to decipher the full Prophesy, they might learn about all possible futures of Eberron, including the machinations of the planes of Xoriat and Dal Quor.

-If someone were to visit another age of Eberron, such as by traveling through a gate created by Dal Quor or navigating the Maze of Reality in Xoriat, the Prophesy would entirely different.
+If someone were to visit another age of Eberron, such as by traveling through a gate created by Dal Quor or navigating the Maze of Reality in Xoriat, the Prophesy would be entirely different.
 It may still even outline events that could have been and unfolded entirely differently in another reality...